MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/basic-pricing.md

 - **At cost**: The expense cost is billed to the customer without applying any markup.
 - **Markup percentage**: The percentage over the actual cost billed to the customer.
 - **Price per unit**: A billing price is set per each unit of the expense category.
 The amount billed to the customer is calculated based on the number of expense units that the consultant reports.
-Mileage is a type of price per-unit billing.
+Mileage uses the Price per-unit pricing method.
 The mileage expense category, for example, can be configured for 30 USD per day or 2 USD per mile.
 When the consultant reports mileage on the project, the system calculates the amount to bill based on the number of miles reported by the consultant.

 > ![Configuring pricing for expense categories](media/basic-guide-14.png)

 ## Project sales pricing and overrides

 For project quotes and contracts, a project price list has a different price override pattern than a product price list.
-On a product catalog–based quote line, you can override the price directly on the quote line because each quote line points to exactly one catalog item.
+On a product catalog–based quote line, you can override the price to roles and categories directly on the quote line because each quote line points to exactly one catalog item.
 On a project-based quote line, you can't override the price to roles and categories directly on the quote line.
 To support the two distinct patterns of overriding, a new price list association, the project price list, is introduced with Project Service.

 > [!NOTE]
 > We recommend that you have a separate price list for your project resources and your catalog items because of the behavior differences between the two when you override pricing.